 Then, consider adding a call-to-action in your Pin design, if it fits and you want viewers to take an action other than just to read your article.
 Tell people what you want them to do.
 Make an offer to give out something of value or tell them to sign up for your course.

 But don’t overcrowd your pin’s image with text.
 It’ll make it harder to read and your important keywords might not stand out.

 If you don’t have a call-to-action on your pin, make sure you have one on your website!

 Creating multiple pins at once is easy.
+You can include your destination link and point it to your destination website inside each description.
 This is often called “batching.”
 Batching your pins saves you time and a ton of money when you’re making your own pin designs.

 So, once you have created your first pin, simply save it.
 In The Graphics Creator, you’ll use “Save As” and give this second pin a new name.

 Now, if this pin is for the same article, change the background image or graphics slightly to make it unique (new colors maybe?).
 Also, change up the text a bit.
 Perhaps add in a different keyword.
 And, finally, try out a different call-to-action.

 The original pin is a one-of-a kind work of art.
 Each of the fresh pins created from the original, however, needs to be seen as its own unique creation.

 Now that you have made all those stunning pins and are ready to publish them, you want to make certain that Pinterest, and your viewers, know what your pin is all about.

 Write a long pin description using your keywords and keyword phrases that point to your destination link.
 Basically, just tell everyone what your pin is about in causal language (like you’re telling a friend).